NatronGitHub/natron-python-scripting/Python_GUI/trackerToRoto/README.md

 # trackerToRoto

-Generates a 'Roto' out of a selected 'Tracker' node(s).
+Generates a 'Roto' out of one or multiple 'Tracker' node(s).

 ### HOW TO USE IT